-- Apply oxygen: - Administer high concentration oxygen if the patient has a priority condition (as defined in Initial Patient Contact Protocol #201) or as directed by specific treatment protocol for the patient's condition. - Patients with ischemic conditions may be harmed by high plasma oxygen concentrations.
+- 1. Apply oxygen: - a.
+Administer high concentration oxygen if the patient has a priority condition (as defined in Initial Patient Contact Protocol #201) or as directed by specific treatment protocol for the patient's condition. - Patients with ischemic conditions may be harmed by high plasma oxygen concentrations.
 Avoid routine use of NRB oxygen in these patients.
 Unless indicated by other complications, apply oxygen only if room air SpO2 is <95% and titrate oxygen to attain SpO2 in range of 95-99%: - a) ST-elevation MI - b) Suspected stroke - c) Post-cardiac arrest with ROSC - 2) Patients who require high concentration oxygen per specific protocols should receive oxygen via non-rebreather mask1, except: - a) If patient will not tolerate oxygen mask, use a nasal cannula at 4-6 liters per minute (lpm). - b.
-Administer oxygen by nasal cannula if high concentration oxygen is not required. - 1) Administer oxygen by nasal cannula if needed to attain SpO2 in range of 95-99%.
+Administer oxygen by nasal cannula if high concentration oxygen is not required. - Administer oxygen by nasal cannula if needed to attain SpO2 in range of 95-99%.
 Notethis does not apply to patients with suspected carbon monoxide or cyanide exposure.
 These patients should receive 100% O2 via NRB mask. - Be prepared to assist ventilations as necessary.
-If ventilation is required, high concentration oxygen should be given by the ventilatory device. - 3.
+If ventilation is required, high concentration oxygen should be given through the BVM by the ventilatory device through the Bag-Valve device. - 3.
 Patients who normally receive oxygen as part of their usual medical care should be kept on their prescribed rate, unless presenting with one of the criteria listed above.